Published 08:45 IST, August 19th 2020

 Rising tensions

-President Ibrahim Boubacar Keita had been facing growing public discontent since May after Mali’s top constitutional court upheld results from disputed parliamentary elections.
+President Ibrahim Boubacar Keita had been facing growing public discontent since May after Mali’s top constitutional court upheld the results from disputed parliamentary elections.

 08:15 IST, August 19th 2020